TheresaLui/SelfHelpContent_v2/articles/microsoft.azuremonitoring/autoscale-flapping-detected.md

 * Increase instances by 1 count when Thread Count >= 600
 * Decrease instances by 1 count when Thread Count <= 600

-The above scenario would cause autoscale to scale up or down everytime it is executed.
+The above scenario would cause autoscale to scale up or down every time it is executed.
 So it is prevented by autoscale.

 ## **Recommended Steps**